Kirkersville shooting: Events

 At around 7:45 a.m., Chief Disario responded to a report about a man with a gun, later identified as Thomas Hartless.
 Arriving at the Pine Kirk Care Center, a local nursing home, Disario spotted Hartless in an alley behind the home, and issued a radio communication that he had spotted the gunman.
 According to Ohio Attorney General Mike DeWine, before shooting Disario, Hartless had taken two people hostage over an hour before to conceal his presence.
 Hartless and Disario engaged in a shootout that left Disario fatally wounded, while the two hostages escaped unharmed.
 Disario was found by responding deputies who pulled him to safety.
 He later died at a hospital.

 After murdering Disario, Hartless entered the nursing home, which had 23 residents inside at the time, and killed two female workers.
 Police eventually found Hartless dead inside the building, having reportedly committed suicide.
 They evacuated the home of any residents hiding inside.
 The situation was declared under control by police by 10:00 a.m.

 The nearby Kirkersville Elementary School was put on lockdown as a precaution, with students en route being redirected to Watkins Middle School.

 Victims

 Steven Disario was the chief of the part-time Kirkersville Police Department for three weeks, having gotten the job after its previous chief stepped down.
 He was also a sales worker for a home modeling company, and a father of six with a baby on the way.
 The deceased nursing home employees were identified as Cindy Krantz, a 48-year-old nurse's aide, mother of five and grandmother of one.
 Marlina Medrano, the other victim, was a nurse.

-Disario and Medrano were both struck by one shotgun blast each, meanwhile Krantz had numerous shotgun and handgun wounds.
+Disario and Krantz were both struck by one shotgun blast each, meanwhile Medrano had numerous shotgun and handgun wounds.